hoxmark/Deep_reinforcement_active_learning/selection_strategies/README.md

   if you are using a different version, we do not know if it will work as intended, head over to http://pytorch.org to download it.

-4. I nstall all the rquired python dependecies using pip3.
+4. Install all the rquired python dependecies using pip3.

 ```
 $ pip3 install -r /path/to/requirements.txt